roseengineering/usbwatch/README.md

 $ cat /etc/udev/rules.d/dialout.rules
 SUBSYSTEM=="usb", MODE="0660", GROUP="dialout"
 ```
 3\.
 I still recommend installing uhubctl.
-It seems to work better at physically turning off ports than my code, even though I use the same call, it does additional work to ensure the port actually turns off.
+It seems to work better at physically turning off ports than my code, even though I use the same call.
+It does additional work to ensure the port actually turns off.